PoCInnovation/Workshops/hardware/7.3D_Modelling/README.md

 ## Setup:

-The first step is to install Fusion 360, you can find the necessary documentation just below: :books:
-You go to this [link](https://www.autodesk.fr/education/edu-software/overview?sorting=featured&filters=individual) and go to **mise en route**.
+The first step is to install Fusion 360, you can find the necessary documentation just below: 📚 You go to this [link](https://www.autodesk.fr/education/edu-software/overview?sorting=featured&filters=individual) and go to **mise en route**.

 You just need to create an account with the epitech link.

-## Exercise 1: First things first : the basics
+## Exercise 1: First things first: the basics

 ### 1.1 Make a Square
 Your first object is the creation of a square.
 You will learn how to **extrude** 🎉

 ### 📌 Tasks:
-Make a cube of 57.58mm side (Careful, we'll come and check the measurements !)
+Make a cube of 57.58mm side (Careful, we'll come and check the measurements!)

 ![cube](../.3d_model/cube.png)